Culmination Of 18 Months Of Van Life In Mexico

 The Pros

-For travelers who require a lot of data (Youtube, Netflix, Zoom Meetings), Google Fi’s unlimited plan gives you 22GB of high-speed data.
+- Great for high-data users: For travelers who require a lot of data (YouTube, Netflix, Zoom Meetings), Google Fi’s unlimited plan gives you 22GB of high-speed data.
 Speeds slow down after that.

-For long-term travelers planning on visiting multiple countries, Google Fi lets you roam internationally on just one SIM card.
-No need to buy new SIMs when entering a different country.
+- Convenient.
+One SIM card for all countries: For long-term travelers planning on visiting multiple countries, Google Fi lets you roam internationally on just one SIM cardโno need to buy new SIM cards when entering a different country.

 The Cons